Divorce and Other Options for Ending Your Marriage with Children in Washington State

 Disability benefits substituting for pension benefits might be community property.

-If you believe that your spouse has a pension (including a military pension), 401(k), IRA, or other retirement or disability plan, talk with a lawyer about what your rights.
+If you believe your spouse has a pension (including a military pension), 401(k), IRA, or other retirement or disability plan, talk with a lawyer about what your rights.
 You may be able to get a Qualified Domestic Relations Order (QDRO) ordering your spouse’s pension plan to pay you benefits directly after your spouse retires.
 The Pension Rights Center publishes Your Pension Rights at Divorce: What Women Need to Know.
-Find out more at http://www.pensionrights.org/publications/book/your-pension-rights-divorce-what-women-need-know or call them at (202) 296-3776.
+Read it or call them at (202) 296-3776.

 No. Washington has “no-fault” divorce.
-The court cannot consider which spouse “caused” the divorce when dividing property.
+The court cannot consider who “caused” the divorce when dividing property.
 The court may consider if your spouse wasted marital assets without your consent OR tried to hide assets from the court.

 Maybe.
 Maintenance (alimony) is a payment one spouse makes to the other for financial support.
 The court does not always award maintenance.
 It must look at things such as:

-Both your financial situations, given the division of property/debts and your spouse’s ability to pay maintenance.
+Both your financial situations, given the division of property and debts and your spouse’s ability to pay maintenance.

-Time it will take for you to get education/training.
+Time it will take for you to get education or training.

 Standard of living during the marriage.

 If you have been unemployed a long time (example: you stayed home to care for the children), you are more likely to get maintenance than if you have been laid off temporarily.
 On the other hand, you can get maintenance even if you are working, if the court decides you should enjoy the same standard of living you had during the marriage.
 You are more likely to get maintenance if both of these are true:

 You were married many years.